instructure/apollo-link-deep-dedup/packages/gql-client/README.md

 # gql-client

-This package contains code of a simeple GraphQL client
+This package contains code of a simple GraphQL client